 - A. At final inspection, an as-built one line diagram shall be laminated or mounted under acrylic glass, and installed in a frame mounted in the switchgear room or in the outdoor switchgear enclosure. - B. Furnish a written sequence of operation for the switchgear and connected line side/load side electrical distribution equipment.
-The sequence of operation shall be laminated or mounted under acrylic glass, and installed in a frame mounted in the switchgear room or in the outdoor switchgear enclosure. - C. Deliver an additional four copies of the as-built one line diagram and sequence of operation to the $//{\rm Resident\ Engineer}//$ //COR//.
+The sequence of operation shall be laminated or mounted under acrylic glass, and installed in a frame mounted in the switchgear room or in the outdoor switchgear enclosure.

-3.7 AS-LEFT TRIP UNIT SETTINGS

-- A. The trip unit settings shall be set in the field by an authorized representative of the switchgear manufacturer per the approved Overcurrent Protective Device Coordination Study in accordance with Section 26 05 73, OVERCURRENT PROTECTIVE DEVICE COORDINATION STUDY. - //B. The trip unit settings of the main breaker(s) shall be reviewed by the electric utility company to assure coordination with the electric utility company primary fusing.
-Prior to switchgear activation, provide written verification of this review to the //Resident Engineer// //COTR//. - C. Post a durable copy of the "as-left" trip unit settings in a convenient location in the //switchgear room //outdoor switchgear enclosure//.
-Deliver four additional copies of the settings to the //Resident Engineer// //COR// prior to the activation of the switchgear.
+- C. Deliver an additional four copies of the as-built one line diagram and sequence of operation to the //Resident Engineer// //COR//. - 3.7 AS-LEFT RELAY SETTINGS, AND FUSE RATINGS FOR CONTROL EQUIPMENT - A. The relay settings shall be set in the field by an authorized representative of the switchgear manufacturer per the approved Overcurrent Protective Device Coordination Study in accordance with Section 26 05 73, OVERCURRENT PROTECTIVE DEVICE COORDINATION STUDY. - //B. The relay settings of the main breaker(s) shall be reviewed by the electric utility company to assure coordination with the electric utility company primary fusing.
+Prior to switchgear activation, provide written verification of this review to the //Resident Engineer// //COR//.// - C. Post a durable copy of the "as-left" relay settings, and fuse ratings for control equipment in a convenient location in the //switchgear room //outdoor switchgear enclosure//.
+Deliver four additional copies of the settings and fuse ratings to the //Resident Engineer// //COR//.
+Furnish this information prior to the activation of the switchgear.